acarril/acarril.github.io/_posts/2016-05-30-progess-bar.md

 }
 </pre>

+### Counting repetitions

 The number of repetitions is not guessed by `_dots` and I had to manually count the variables and enter the number.
-The number of variables  could be counted automatically with the help of the [`list` extended macro](http://www.stata.com/manuals13/pmacrolists.pdf) function `sizeof`.
-For example,
+The number of variables  could be counted automatically with the help of the [`list` extended macro function](http://www.stata.com/manuals13/pmacrolists.pdf) `sizeof`.

+Expanding the last example, we could write:

 <pre>
 sysuse auto
 unab myvars : price - gear_ratio
 local N : list sizeof myvars
-_dots 0, title(Loop running) reps(`N')
+_dots 0, reps(`N')
 foreach var of varlist `myvars' {
+  <i>some commands...</i>
   local i = `i'+1
   _dots `i' 0
 }